yanyinzhao/DynamicStructureTerrainCode/README.md

 This project provides the implementation of the algorithm for calculating a fast update path oracle on an updated terrain surface.
 We refer the readers to our paper for more details.

-We compared 11 algorithms as follows:
+We compared 13 algorithms as follows:

 - WSPD-Oracle (oracle based baseline)
 - WSPD-Oracle-Adapt (adapted oracle based baseline)
+- EAR-Oracle (oracle based baseline)
+- EAR-Oracle-Adapt (adapted oracle based baseline)
 - FU-Oracle-RanUpdSeq (variation)
 - FU-Oracle-FullRad (variation)
 - FU-Oracle-NoDistAppr (variation)